The old performance indicators paint an incomplete picture. Joe Perfetti, Scott Koerwer and Michael Canning look at the new metrics you need

 Predictive cycle time

 Some companies are moving from ICT to PCT – predictive cycle time.
 Netflix deploys analytics as a competitive weapon, driven by customer behaviour and buying patterns.
 Its proprietary movie recommendation engine, Cinematch, was created by mathematicians hired by Netflix to devise the algorithms and write the code that segments movies into clusters and connects them to customer rankings, evaluating thousands of ratings per second.
 Netflix then uses this insight to personalize the web page seen by each visiting customer.

 Netflix adapted this technology to predict whether a TV show would be a hit prior to its introduction, thus entering the game of predictive analytics or, for our purposes, PCT.
-It uses as many as 70,000 attributes of movies and TV shows to find patterns across customers, and to predict what viewers might like.
+It uses as many as 70,000 attributes of movies and TV shows to predict what viewers might like.
+The processed information is also shown to the user in a Smart TV App.
 It can then put those ideas into development, making shows that viewers did not even know they wanted to watch.
 Six years ago, it used this approach to launch House of Cards, the first of many successful shows developed using data from customers.